Robert Austin Sullivan

 Robert Austin Sullivan (July 20, 1947 – November 30, 1983) was an American man who was executed by the state of Florida in the electric chair for the 1973 murder of a Howard Johnson's restaurant manager.
-He was the second person to be executed in Florida after capital punishment was reinstated in 1976, and at the time of his execution, had been on death row longer than anyone else in the United States.
-His execution generated attention when Pope John Paul II personally pleaded for clemency to spare Sullivan's life, however, Governor Bob Graham refused the appeal.
+He was the second person to be executed in Florida after capital punishment was reinstated in 1976, and at the time of his execution, he had been on death row longer than anyone else in the United States.
+His execution generated attention when Pope John Paul II personally pleaded for clemency to spare Sullivan's life; however, Governor Bob Graham refused the appeal.
 Sullivan was executed in 1983 and maintained his innocence to the end.

 Early life

 Sullivan was born on July 20, 1947, in Boston, Massachusetts.
-Two weeks after his birth, he was adopted by a couple from Nashua, New Hampshire, and was later raised in Belmont, Massachusetts by his adoptive mother, after the couple divorced.
+Two weeks after his birth, he was adopted by a couple from Nashua, New Hampshire, and was later raised in Belmont, Massachusetts, by his adoptive mother after the couple divorced.

 Murder

 On the evening of April 8, 1973, Sullivan and his accomplice, Reid McLaughlin, went to a Howard Johnson's restaurant in Homestead, Florida.
 Sullivan had previously been employed at the restaurant for eight months as an assistant manager in 1972.
 At the restaurant, the pair encountered 38-year-old Donald Schmidt, the new assistant manager who worked there.
 Schmidt was abducted, had his hands tied behind his back with tape, and was then taken by the pair to a remote area in a swamp located in the Everglades.
-He was forced onto the ground where he was hit with a tire iron.
+He was forced onto the ground, where he was hit with a tire iron.
 He was then fatally shot four times in the back of the head by a 12 gauge shotgun.
 Schmidt was robbed of both his credit cards and a watch.

 Trial

 On April 17, Sullivan was arrested.
-Police found evidence linking Sullivan to the crime, including Schmidt's credit cards, his watch, a shotgun, a handgun, tape, and a tire iron which was discovered in Sullivan's car.
+Police found evidence linking Sullivan to the crime, including Schmidt's credit cards, his watch, a shotgun, a handgun, tape, and a tire iron, which was discovered in Sullivan's car.
 Sullivan reportedly confessed to the murder and implicated McLaughlin.
 McLaughlin confessed as well, but took a plea deal with the state where he would be given a life sentence in exchange for his testimony against Sullivan.

 Sullivan later denied committing the crime, claiming he had confessed to it while drunk and that his confession had been coerced.
 In addition, his lawyer did not contact possible witnesses that could have supported Sullivan's alibi that he was in a gay bar at the time of the murder.
 Sullivan had reportedly told police that the motive for the crime had been robbery, and that he needed the money to pay a blackmailer who was threatening to tell his father that he was homosexual.

 Ultimately, Sullivan was found guilty of the crime and was convicted of first-degree murder.
 He was sentenced to death on November 12, 1973.